RESTORATION & CONSERVATION SERVICES | FINE ART RESTORATION | PAINTING RESTORATION

 A house flood caused by an escape of water led to a number of historic family paintings and their impressive gilded frames sustaining significant damage.

-The gilt frames also required some restoration work, including recreating missing sections of gilded gesso detailing.
-To see how we restored the gilt frames, visit our Picture Framing page.
+The painting’s gilt frame also required some restoration work, including recreating missing sections of gilded gesso detailing.
+To see how we restored the gilt frame, please visit our Picture Framing page.

 Surface Cleaning an Oil Painting